Cali.png

 Fighting for Your Credit Union

 We consistently work with assemblymembers and senators to craft state laws that have a better impact on locally member-owned credit unions.
-To view all 20 Assembly and Senate bill wins and eight additional League-engaged bills, click here.

 Huge Accomplishments in Congress